Skip to main content

 There are different kind of layouts the Git repository can have.
 They are all documented in depth in the official Artifact Hub documentation.

-Artifact Hub is pretty flexible and allows you to organize your code in these ways:
+Artifact Hub is flexible and allows you to organize your code in these ways:

 • Have a Git repository dedicated to Artifact Hub: this repository will not contain any policy source code.
 It will be a collection of the YAML files required by Artifact Hub.

-• Add a Artifact Hub directory inside of the Git repository that holds the source of your policy.
-This is an iteration of the previous approach, the only difference is that it focuses just on one policy: the one defined inside of the Git repository.
-This approach allows to keep multiple versions of the policy published on Artifact Hub.
+• Add a Artifact Hub directory in the Git repository holding the source of your policy.
+This is an iteration of the previous approach, focusing on just one policy, that which is defined in the Git repository.
+This approach allows keeping multiple versions of the policy published on Artifact Hub.

 • Add the artifacthub-pkg.yml and the artifacthub-repo.yml files to the root of the Git repository that holds the policy source code.
 This approach is the simplest one.
 The only limitation is that only the latest version of the policy will be visible on Artifact Hub.